 Bipolar disorder symptoms & definitions …

-Bipolar disorder causes dramatic mood swings—from “overly high” to “irritable” to “sad and hopeless.”
-A mood can swing up and down, back around, with periods of normalcy in-between.
-Severe changes in energy and behavior change with the moods.
+Bipolar disorder causes dramatic mood swings—from overly “high” and/or irritable to sad and hopeless, and then back again, often with periods of normal moods in between.
+Severe changes in energy and behavior go along with these changes in mood.
 The periods of highs and lows are called “episodes” of mania and depression.

 Signs and symptoms of mania (or a manic episode) include:

 - Racing thoughts, often accompanied by rapid speech, marked by the inability to maintain a single thought or idea

 - Unrealistic beliefs in one’s abilities and powers

 - A lasting period of behavior that is different from usual

 - Increased sexual drive

 - Abuse of drugs, particularly cocaine, alcohol, and sleeping medications